Stochastic matrix: Definition and properties

 thus this matrix is a right stochastic matrix.

 The above elementwise sum across each row i of P may be more concisely written as P1 = 1, where 1 is the α-dimensional column vector of all ones.
 Using this, it can be seen that the product of two right stochastic matrices P′ and P′′ is also right stochastic: P′ P′′ 1 = P′ (P′′ 1) = P′ 1 = 1.
 In general, the k-th power P^{k} of a right stochastic matrix P is also right stochastic.
 The probability of transitioning from i to j in two steps is then given by the (i, j)-th element of the square of P:

 In general, the probability transition of going from any state to another state in a finite Markov chain given by the matrix P in k steps is given by P^{k}.

 An initial probability distribution of states, specifying where the system might be initially and with what probabilities, is given as a row vector.

-A stationary probability vector π is defined as a distribution, written as a row vector, that does not change under application of the transition matrix; that is, it is defined as a probability distribution on the set {1, …, n which is also a row eigenvector of the probability matrix, associated with eigenvalue 1:
+A stationary probability vector π is defined as a distribution, written as a row vector, that does not change under application of the transition matrix; that is, it is defined as a probability distribution on the set {1, …, n which is also a left eigenvector of the probability matrix, associated with eigenvalue 1: